 Heat

-If your fish tank is plugged in, it’ll be consuming energy.
-This means that the temperature in your room will likely rise, which can be problematic, as sleeping in a cool bedroom is preferable.
+If your fish tank is plugged in, it’ll consume energy.
+This means that the room temperature will likely rise, which can be problematic because sleeping in a cool bedroom is preferable.

 You can’t resolve this by switching the air conditioning because fish need a consistent temperature outside their tank to flourish.
 If you must sleep with an aquarium in your room, learn to do so without AC.